Neymar: Personal life

-Neymar has a son, Davi Lucca, born on 13 August 2011, with former girlfriend Carolina Dantas.
-He has a very close sibling relationship with his sister Rafaella Beckran, and honoured her by tattooing her face on his arm, while Beckran tattooed her brother's eyes on her arm.
+Neymar has a very close sibling relationship with his sister Rafaella Beckran.
+He honoured Beckran by tattooing her face on his arm while she tattooed her brother's eyes on her arm.
+Neymar is the father of one son and three daughters, two of whom with his current partner.

-Neymar is a Christian, and follows the Pentecostal branch of the religion.
-Neymar has spoken about his faith saying: "Life only makes sense when our highest ideal is to serve Christ!"
-Additionally, he has sometimes worn a headband with the words "100% Jesus".

-Neymar reportedly also tithes (10%) his income to his church and has named Kaká as his religious role model.
-Each year, Neymar organises a charity match with fellow Brazilian footballer Nenê in Nenê's hometown of Jundiaí, with the purpose of raising food for needy families.
+Neymar is a Christian and follows the Pentecostal branch of the religion.
+Neymar has said about his faith: "Life only makes sense when our highest ideal is to serve Christ!"
+Additionally, he has worn a headband with the words "100% Jesus".
+Neymar also tithes some of his income to his church and has named Kaká as his religious role model.
+Every year, Neymar organises a charity match with fellow Brazilian footballer Nenê in Nenê's hometown of Jundiaí, with the purpose of raising food for poor families.
 In addition to his native Portuguese, Neymar also speaks Spanish.

 In July 2019, police announced that a rape investigation against Neymar would be dropped due to insufficient evidence.
 On 2 September 2020, it was reported that Neymar, along with PSG teammates Ángel Di María and Leandro Paredes, tested positive for COVID-19.
 The French sports newspaper L'Équipe said that the three players reportedly went on vacation in Ibiza.
 As a result, they were quarantined for one week, and the rest of the players and working staff were scheduled to take a coronavirus test within the same week.

-During a match between Paris Saint-Germain and Marseille, Neymar reported being racially abused by Álvaro González, after being sent off for hitting him in the back of the head.
-In the aftermath, Neymar hit back on social media, as the Spanish defender denied saying any racist comments during the match.
+During a match between Paris Saint-Germain and Marseille, Neymar reported being racially abused by Álvaro González, after being sent off for hitting González in the back of the head.
+The Spanish defender denied making any racist comments towards Neymar.
 On 16 September, Neymar was handed a two-match ban for his actions; Ligue 1 also began an investigation into the alleged racist comments made by Álvaro.
 Several days before the decision made by the French league, Spanish radio station Cadena SER claimed to have footage of Neymar racially abusing OM player Hiroki Sakai.
-On 30 September, Ligue 1 decided that both Álvaro and Neymar would receive no suspensions, because proof of their wrongdoings were insufficient.
-Additionally, the day after the ruling, Sakai denied on social media that Neymar had made racist comments toward him.
+On 30 September, Ligue 1 decided that both Álvaro and Neymar would receive no suspensions as there was insufficient evidence of their wrongdoings.
+Additionally, Sakai denied any racist comments from Neymar on social media.

 Neymar supported Brazilian President Jair Bolsonaro in the 2022 Brazilian general election.

+In the summer of 2023, Agence France-Presse, citing local authorities, reported that Neymar faced a potential fine of about $1 million for environmental violations committed during the construction of his Mangaratiba mansion.
+The process of building his mansion diverted the waterway and used beach sand without permission.